Frequently Asked Questions

 Yes, you may get a refund for required fees.
 Optional fees (parking and ID card) are non-refundable.
 State regulations allow refunds during the first two weeks of a semester-length class or by the 10 percent point of short-term courses.
 Refunds will be automatically mailed to you or credited to your credit card.
 You may still drop classes after the refund date, but you will not receive a refund.
-If you enrolled in a class that is cancelled by the college, you will receive an automatic refund (no need to drop the class).
+If you register in a class that is cancelled by the college, you will receive an automatic refund (no need to drop the class).

 How do I use the Wait List?

-Once you are on a waitlist, do not attempt to add the class again because you will be dropped off the waitlist completely.
+Once you are on a wait list, do not attempt to add the class again because you will be dropped off the wait list completely.

 What if I miss the first class meeting—will I be dropped from class?